jia1217/ParallelProgammingLabs/docs/Labs/Lab9_Simple_Processor.md

 // Define a parameterized register module with enable control.
 // This module can be used for registers of any size as specified by the parameter N. module reg_enabled #(
     parameter N=8  // Parameter N defines the width of the data input and output.
-Default is 8 bits.
+The default is 8 bits.
 )(
     input clk,          // Clock input: Used to synchronize the data transfer on the rising edge. input rst,          // Reset input: When high (positive edge detected), it resets the output to 0.